Jyothishjoy/AMBER_CYP2E1_3KOH/Step-4 MCPB.py to prepare FF parameters of the HEME/README.md

 8. Also fixed the HID349 hydrogen position.
 First, remove HID349/HD1 using the steps mentioned above.
 But, had some difficulty adding H on the other N.

 10. So, I opened the pdb file in Notepad++ and manually deleted the wrong-positioned CYS416 and HID349 protons from 3KOH_enzyme_Hpp.pdb using Notepad++.
 Then opened this file in GaussView and followed https://gaussian.com/tip2/.
 After identifying the residue, I manually added the proton at the correct N atom, and saved it as 3KOH_enzyme_Hpp_fix.pdb file.
 Alternatively, from GaussView we can copy the new H coordinates and paste it into the original pdb file as well.
+After the edit, don't forget to rename HID to HIE in the 3KOH_enzyme_Hpp_fix.pdb file.

 11. Configure HEME parameters: